davidcavazos/project-dragon/README.md

 2. Clone this project and change to directory auto-ml-train

-3. On the train-bucket-name upload the static documents with subfolders as label    names that contains respective documents corresponding to labels
+3. On the TRAIN-BUCKET-NAME upload the static documents with subfolders as label    names that contains respective documents corresponding to labels

 4. Follow README.md steps to setup compute engine environment and dependencies.